-Manatū Taonga Ministry for Culture and Heritage is running an open architectural design competition to find a winning design for a Pacific Island Memorial to be installed at Pukeahu National War Memorial Park in Wellington.
+Manatū Taonga Ministry for Culture and Heritage is running an open architectural design competition to find a winning design for a Pacific Islands Memorial to be installed at Pukeahu National War Memorial Park in Wellington.

 Pukeahu National War Memorial Park is the national place for New Zealanders to remember and reflect on this country’s experience of war, military conflict and peacekeeping and how this experience shapes our ideals and sense of national identity.